canzarlab/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We are part of the Faculty of Informatics and Data Science (FIDS) at the University of Regensburg (UR).
-The lab is located on the 4th floor of
+The lab is located on the 4th floor at

 Bajuwarenstr.
 4
-93053 Regensburg, Germany.
+93053 Regensburg, Germany
+{:.center}

 {%
   include button.html